Sanctions: What are they good for? | DW | 04.06.2021

 "Sanctions are best when they're multilateral," Smith said.
 Otherwise, it can be relatively easy for the target to evade them, especially if the two sides have few commercial or political ties for sanctions to hit.

-That was Trump critics' chief complaint — all stick, no carrot, and little coordination.
-For sanctions to work, they need to be part of a larger strategy that includes incentives, such as diplomatic support or financial aid, says Smith.
+That was the chief complaint of Trump's critics: His sanctions were all stick, no carrot and little coordination.
+For sanctions to work, they need to be part of a larger strategy that includes incentives, such as diplomatic support or financial aid, Smith said.
 If behavioral change is the goal, sanctioned countries need to see the path that gets them there.

 In other words, a sledgehammer can knock down a wall, but it is probably a bad choice for hanging a picture.